Facebook and Instagram experience outages

-Facebook has confirmed a widespread outage impacting users' ability to access the social network and Instagram across the U.S. and parts of Europe.
+Facebook has confirmed it experienced a widespread outage impacting users' ability to access the social network and Instagram across the U.S. and parts of Europe on Wednesday morning.

 The outage started around 8:20 a.m.
 ET, according to DownDetector.com, a site that monitors service disruptions.
 Users of the social platforms reported difficulty accessing the Facebook through its apps and website.